Vaccinate Against Yellow Fever Before Traveling

 • Abdominal pain

-About 15 percent of people who get yellow fever develop serious symptoms that can lead to bleeding, shock, organ failure, and sometimes death.
+About 15 percent of people who get yellow fever develop serious symptoms that can lead to bleeding, shock, organ failure and sometimes death.

 Yellow Fever Vaccine

-Yellow Fever is not curable but it can be prevented with the vaccine, which contains a live, weakened virus and is given as a single injection.
+Yellow fever is not curable, but it can be prevented with the vaccine, which contains a live, weakened virus and is given as a single injection.
 Boosters for the yellow fever shot may be recommended every 10 years for those who remain at risk or travel extensively.

-The UH Travel Medicine Clinic will provide you with an International Certificate of Vaccination to certify that you have received the yellow fever vaccine.
+The UH Travel Medicine Clinic will provide an International Certificate of Vaccination to certify that you have received the yellow fever vaccine.
 Be sure to keep this card with your other important documents when traveling.

 Destinations That Require Yellow Fever Inoculation